Globski/alx-backend-storage/0x02-redis_basic/README.md

 ## Additional Notes

 - Redis (REmote DIctionary Server) is an open-source, in-memory data structure store.
 It is commonly used as a database, cache, and message broker to cache frequently accessed data to reduce latency and database load. commonly used to store user session data in web applications.
+Redis is classified as a NoSQL database.

 - In-Memory Storage: Redis stores data in memory, allowing fast read and write operations.
 - You can configure it to periodically save data to disk or use an append-only file (AOF) to log every write operation.